Palash90/site-assets/blogs/iron-learn/iron-learn-4.md

 **Copy, Paste, and...**

 ## Rust Compiler's Full Blow
-The moment I put the `cust` code in my library, the Rust compiler started screaming at me with multiple errors.
+The moment I put the `cust` code into my library, the Rust compiler started screaming at me with multiple errors.
 The compiler correctly pointed out that `DeviceCopy` trait from `cust` library has not been implemented for my custom types.

-Ah, the classic trait bound error which I almost forgot after working in **Python** and **JS** for the last 14 months.
+Ah, the classic trait bound error I almost forgot after working in **Python** and **JS** for the last 14 months.
 Rust is so secure, it won't let me play with memory carelessly.
-Well, the `cust` library takes a step further and makes this even harder for any types which refer to raw pointers. `Vec<u32>` and `Vec<T>` are obviously one of those and these are the backbone of my `Tensor`.
+Well, the `cust` library takes a step further and makes this even harder for any types which refer to raw pointers. `Vec<u32>` and `Vec<T>` obviously belong to that group, and these are the backbone of my `Tensor`.

-I tried looking around the compiler errors.
-I started writing the `DeviceCopy` impl blocks for `Tensor`.
+I started checking the compiler errors and then started implementing the `DeviceCopy` for `Tensor`.
 I went through many error cycles and finally discarded all my changes.

 Then it struck me, my `Tensor` type can't implement `DeviceCopy` because it has a reference type - `Vec` inside it.
 However, I used `Vec` to implement the matrix multiplication on GPU and that also used `Vec`.
 What was the difference?
 A curious me again looked around the GPU Matrix Multiplication Code and I found that, it takes a slice of the `Vec<T>`.